 Poverty, HIV/AIDS, urbanization, tribal conflicts and a lack of visionary servant leadership are some of the factors that contribute to the problems and challenges that face young people in Kenya today.
 The situation is further complicated by the fact that many of these vulnerable young people are left as heads of households after losing their parents to HIV/AIDS or other causes.
-Majority of the homeless young people resort to street life engaging in risky lifestyles.
-At OneLife Africa we inspire hope to those under our care.
-Education or technical training has historically proved to improve the quality to people, life circumstances often rob young people of any chance to pursue their dreams.
+Majority of the homeless young people resort to street life and engaging in risky lifestyles.
+At OneLife Africa, we inspire hope to those under our care.
+Education or technical training has historically proved to improve the quality of life to people, and life circumstances often rob young people of any chance to pursue their dreams.

 These circumstances cripple the futures of many Kenyan youths every day: